How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 Sue finds out what the birthing persons’ interests are and tries to incorporate them in some way during the labor process.
 For example, if they enjoy music, she encourages people to put together a playlist of songs.
 Movement is vital during labor; sometimes, they sway, dance, or Zumba to their music.

 Alex from Alexandra Wellness Doula in Ontario, Canada, says that only allowing positive and supportive people into the birthing room is vital for your mindset.
-She also suggests using positive affirmation cards and visualizations such as your baby’s clothing as focal points.
+She also suggests using positive birth affirmations and visualizations, such as your baby’s clothing, as focal points.
 “Focus on positive memories and thoughts through your contractions,” she says.

-“Anticipating childbirth, especially as a first-time mom, can be an intimidating thought,” says Amy Raines, mommy blogger and founder of ManyHatMom.com.
+“Anticipating childbirth, especially as a first-time mom, can be intimidating,” says Amy Raines, founder of ManyHatMom.
 “Fear, embarrassment, and anxiety can all slow down the natural progression of labor.
-This is exactly why finding ways to make labor and delivery fun is a vital part of having a relaxing and enjoyable labor experience,” she says.
+This is exactly why finding ways to make labor and delivery fun is vital to having a relaxing and enjoyable labor experience,” she says.

 PAIN in labor and delivery

 Amy suggests using a touch of fantasy to relax your mind.
 “The level of sheer concentration that you experience during contractions is astounding.
-You are able to feel the muscles in your body tense up with extreme strength in preparation for pushing your baby out.
-But when all you’re able to concentrate on is the contraction, the pain will soon become unbearable.
-To ease the pain and take your mind off of it — daydream,” she says.
+You can feel the muscles in your body tense up with extreme strength in preparation for pushing your baby out.
+But when all you can concentrate on is the contraction, the pain will soon become unbearable.
+To ease the pain and take your mind off it — daydream,” she says.

 Daydreaming can act as a sort of meditation or self-hypnosis.
 Both are renowned for their ability to ease labor.
-If you focus on the sounds, textures, smells, and sights in your daydream, you are also helping to ground yourself, a powerful technique that puts a halt on anxiety and fear.
+If you focus on the sounds, textures, smells, and sights in your daydream, you are also helping to ground yourself, a powerful technique that halts anxiety and fear.

 Dance and Sing

 Music not only can boost your mood, but it can also alter it.
 Using music during your birth is an obvious choice for many people.
-You just have to figure out what type of music suits you and create a fun playlist to match.
-For example, I love classic rock and have a twisted sense of humor, so my playlist included songs like Strange Brew (girl what’s inside of you) by Cream, and Ring of Fire by Johnny Cash.
+You just have to figure out what type of music suits you and create a fun birth playlist.
+For example, I love classic rock and have a twisted sense of humor, so my playlist included songs like Strange Brew (Girl What’s Inside of You) by Cream and Ring of Fire by Johnny Cash.

 For others, upbeat and funky music might be more your jam.
-Women’s fitness specialist Eleana Kaidanian says, “a way to make your birth more fun is to play adrenaline-pumping music just like you would when working out.
+Women’s fitness specialist Eleana Kaidanian says, “A way to make your birth more fun is to play adrenaline-pumping music just like you would when working out.
 I can vouch from personal experience since I pushed out my first daughter to Usher singing ‘Yeah!’
-The music can help take your mind off some of the pain and all the craziness that is happening during labor and make the situation feel more normal.
-I always tell my clients that birth is like a marathon that you need to prepare for.
-You need to train right and eat right just like you would for the biggest physical competition of your life.
-That heart-pumping music just makes the experience to the finish line that much more fun!”
+The music can help take your mind off some of the pain and craziness during labor and make the situation feel more normal.
+I always tell my clients that birth is like a marathon you must prepare for.
+You need to train right and eat right, just like you would for the biggest physical competition of your life.
+That heart-pumping music makes the experience to the finish line much more fun!”

 Amy takes a more practical and evidence-based approach to using music for birth.
-“The Journal of Perinatal Education states that walking and moving around can be an effective way to speed up labor and help you feel more comfortable.
-During my labor and delivery, my husband and I turned on some soft music in our hospital room, dimmed the lights, and danced slowly around.
+“The Journal of Perinatal Education states that walking and moving around can be an effective way to speed up labor and help you feel more comfortable.2 During my labor and delivery, my husband and I turned on soft music in our hospital room, dimmed the lights, and danced slowly.

-Movement and light activity during labor helps the baby move downwards into position and push on the opening of the cervix.
-Keeping my feet placed apart and rolling my hips in circles helped relieve some of the discomforts I was feeling, and anytime a contraction came on, I let my legs go limp, and my husband held me up.
+Movement and light activity during labor help the baby move downwards into position and push on the opening of the cervix.
+Keeping my feet apart and rolling my hips in circles helped relieve some of the discomfort I was feeling, and anytime a contraction came on, I let my legs go limp, and my husband held me up.

 Keeping my body relaxed during contractions helped ease the pain and discomfort.
 On top of helping move my labor and delivery along, dancing was a fun way to pass the time and made my labor much more enjoyable than if I had simply stayed in bed,” she says.